-- Laboratories: The Facility has three laboratories, a pathology lab, agronomy lab and a dirty lab housed in the hay shed adjacent to field trial areas at the back of the station.
-Plant and equipment includes, autoclave, fume hood, sample grinder, single head thresher and sample drying oven.
+- Laboratories: The facility has three laboratories, a pathology laboratory, an agronomy laboratory, and a dirty laboratory housed in the hay shed adjacent to field trial areas at the back of the station.
+Plant and equipment includes: autoclave, fume hood, sample grinder, single head thresher and a sample drying oven.

-- Seed store: temperature and humidity controlled seed store
+- Seed store: The seed store is temperature and humidity controlled.

-- Conference rooms: standalone self-contained conference room able to seat 40 classroom style or 100 theatre style.
-A small meeting room, capable of seating 12 comfortably, is located in the administration building
+- Conference rooms: standalone self-contained conference room that seats 40 classroom style or 100 theatre style.
+A small meeting room, that seats 12, is located in the administration building

-- Pumping and irrigation: Ayr Research Facility is watered by 3 bores situated on an underground aquifer.
-Three irrigation pumps provide a range of pressure and capacity options for application of irrigation water.
-Water is reticulated around the station by a system of permanent irrigation mains.
-The station is divided into three dedicated irrigation areas which can be isolated from each other, however, all pumps can service all parts of the station if required.
+- Pumping and irrigation: The facility is watered by three bores situated on an underground aquifer.
+Three irrigation pumps provide a range of pressure and capacity options for irrigation.
+Water is reticulated around the facility by a system of permanent irrigation mains.
+The facility is divided into three dedicated irrigation areas which can be isolated from each other, however, all pumps can service all parts of the facility if required.

 Blocks can be irrigated using trickle tape or through flood irrigation in pre-constructed furrows.
 Water is filtered through in line filters to ensure operation without blockages.

 Precision planters and plot harvesters

 - Plot harvester: KEW SPH-93 plot harvester on site for basic harvesting requirements.